 Teaching can be one of the most rewarding and powerful ways to make a positive difference in the world.
-The NYU Teacher Residency, a one-year, online master of arts in teaching (MAT), prepares you to teach middle and high school students of all backgrounds and all instructional needs.
+The NYU Teacher Residency, a one-year combined residency and online master of arts in teaching (MAT), prepares you to teach students of all backgrounds and all instructional needs.

-Location options include Washington, DC, Danbury, CT, New York City, Upstate and Central New York, and San Francisco, CA.
+Location options include Washington, DC; Danbury, CT; New York City; Upstate and Central New York; Palm Beach, FL; and San Francisco, CA.

 You play an integral role – professionally and personally – in a neighborhood.
 You form a connection with families unlike you would in any other career.
 You also create a close-knit community with fellow educators, who act as your support system, mentors, and friends to help you navigate the rewarding experience of being a teacher.

 As an aspiring teacher, you are an important part of the promise to address longstanding issues of equity in classrooms across the US.
 The Teacher Residency is built on the core beliefs that every child deserves an excellent education and that our diverse schools must have a teaching force that reflects local communities.

 As a teacher, you will help students develop a love of learning and a thirst for knowledge.
 Perhaps you are a history buff or a writer and you want to inspire students to explore their own interests in social studies or language arts.
 Maybe you love science and math and want to help all students understand that these subjects are critical for their futures.
 You will have an opportunity to expose students to new ideas, subjects, and points of view while sharing your own passions.
 By leveraging your expertise in a particular content area, you will help students explore their own interests and build confidence in courses they may not have believed they had an aptitude for.